yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

   return True

 main = do
-  print $ elligible 300 -- Just True
+  print $ eligible 300 -- Just True
-  print $ elligible 299 -- Nothing
+  print $ eligible 299 -- Nothing
 </code>
 </div>
 We have proved Monad are nice to make our code more elegant.